2022 Permit Season General Information

-- Application deadline: All applications must be made at least seven days prior to the event.
+- Application deadline: All applications must be made at least 14 days prior to the event.

-- Reserving a Pavilion or Building: Due to ever-changing guidelines related to COVID-19, we cannot accept online reservations at this time.
-Please call 651-266-6400 or email email@example.com for permit assistance.
+- Pavilion and buildings are not available for online reservation.
+Please call the Permit Office at 651-266-6400 or email firstname.lastname@example.org for permit assistance.
 Phone reservation hours are 7:30 a.m. to 4:30 p.m., Monday through Friday.
 (Note: This applies only to the locations listed below.
 Additional locations can be found on the main Permits & Rentals page.)